NorthernMan54/homebridge-dht/README.md

 numerous other interface methods for the DHT22, and found that this was least problematic.
 Also includes optional reporting of the RaspBerry PI CPU Temperature.
 This latest version splits the temperature and humidity into separate sensors, so they are readable from the home screen icon.
+Also support for the history function of the Eve app is supported.

 Also support use of multiple DHT22's, see config.json fragment.